Lesley Webber: 1973–84

-Laura's adopted sister Amy Vining moved to Port Charles around this time to become a nurse, and Rick and Lesley welcomed her into their home, often amused by her tendency for gossip, but sometimes overwhelmed by it.
-Lesley ended up delivering Monica's baby.
-As Monica feared that she wouldn't survive, she told Lesley that the baby was Rick's.
-Lesley and Rick separated after he tried to tell her about his affair with Monica, and Lesley told him that she already was aware.
-Rick found out that Alan Jr. could be his son and filed a suit against Monica.
-Lesley, still in love with Rick, supported him and even agreed to a divorce so that he could claim his son.
-It was later discovered that Alan Jr. was in fact Alan's son and not Rick's.
-During this time, Lesley allowed her former sister-in-law Heather to stay with her when Heather was released from a mental institution after having accidentally taken an overdose of L.S.D. several years before.
-Lesley was supportive of Heather's mother, Alice Grant, when it was revealed that she had shot Lesley's hospital co-worker Diana Taylor in an effort to keep Diana from killing Heather.
+Laura's adopted sister, Amy Vining, moves to Port Charles to become a nurse.
+Rick and Lesley welcome her into their home, often amused by her tendency for gossip, but sometimes overwhelmed by it.

+Lesley ends up delivering Monica's baby.
+Monica fears that the baby will not survive, so she feels safe telling Lesley that the baby was Rick's.
+This means that Lesley is already aware of the affair when Rick tells her about it, causing them to separate.
+Rick finds out that Alan Jr. could be his son and files a suit against Monica.
+Lesley, still in love with Rick, supports him and even agrees to a divorce so that he can claim his son.
+It is later discovered that Alan Jr. is in fact Alan's son and not Rick's.

+During this time, Lesley allows her former sister-in-law Heather to stay with her.
+Heather has just been released from the mental institution she was sent to after overdosing on LSD several years before.
+Lesley is supportive of Heather's mother, Alice Grant, when it is revealed that she shot Lesley's co-worker Diana Taylor to prevent Diana from killing Heather.

-Lesley and Rick remarried and adopted a six-year-old boy named Mike.
-As Laura disappeared and was presumed dead, Lesley was crushed and had a hard time dealing with the fact that her daughter was dead.
-Lesley and Rick eventually became foster parents to Blackie Parrish after his mother died.
-With three young wards living in their home, the Webber residence was never quiet.
-When Blackie entered the music business, Rick noticed a change in Blackie's personality.
-He became arrogant and shallow.
-Blackie ended up accidentally killing his girlfriend Lou.
-He was arrested and sentenced to time in prison.
+Lesley and Rick remarry and adopt a six-year-old boy named Mike.
+Laura has disappeared and is presumed dead, which Lesley struggles to cope with.
+Lesley and Rick eventually become foster parents to Blackie Parrish after his mother dies.
+When Blackie enters the music business, Rick notices that Blackie has become more arrogant and shallow.
+Blackie accidentally kills his girlfriend Lou, and is sentenced to time in prison.

-An old enemy of Rick's, D. L. Brock, came to town.
-He wanted revenge on Rick for closing his cannery when Rick was part of the Port Charles Health Commission.
-Brock brought Ginny Blake to town, who was claiming to be Mike's biological mother.
-Bobbie Spencer, Brock's wife, figured out that Ginny might be in on the revenge against Rick and warned Lesley.
-She confronted Ginny and then Lesley ended up in a car accident and was killed.
+An old enemy of Rick's, D. L. Brock, comes to town.
+He wants revenge on Rick for closing his cannery as part of Rick's work for the Port Charles Health Commission.
+Brock brings Ginny Blake to town, who claims to be Mike's biological mother.
+Bobbie Spencer, Brock's wife, figures out that Ginny might be working with Brock to take revenge on Rick and warns Lesley.
+After confronting Ginny, Lesley ends up in a car accident and dies.